rachelsng/Amazon-Fraud-Detection-with-Network-Analytics/README.md

 As we aim to explore the incremental impact of network features, only basic ML-model selection and tuning is done.
 The performance is then compared with and without network features.

 ### XGBoost Classification Performance Improves with Network Features

+Network features decisively improve the prediction outcomes when used in combination with various non-network features.

 - <b>Without Network Features</b>: Precision of 62%, Recall of 59%, AUC of 0.67
 - <b>With Network Features</b>: Precision of 73% (+11%), Recall of 83% (+24%), AUC of 0.89 (+0.22)